chukwunonsoikenwa/Python-portfolio/README.md

 # Python-portfolio
-This project focuses on using python in performing EDA (exploratory data analysis) and clustering for data charateriszation based on customers data.
+This project focuses on using python in performing EDA (Exploratory data analysis) and clustering for data charateriszation based on customers data.
-The data analysis was done using python's jupiter notebook
+The data analysis was done using python's jupiter notebook I also used Kmeans clustering algorithm to create segementation on Univariate, Bivariate, Multivariate analysis.